 A few weeks ago I bought a Samsung GALAXY Tab2 7″ inch tablet that had a broken glass digitizer off eBay, for a bargain $70 dollars (including delivery, they are worth around the $200 mark).
 I do PC repairs for a living so the idea was to buy a replacement glass digitizer and fit it myself.

 After searching eBay for a replacement glass digitizer, I discovered two distinct price points: (1) was Australian sellers for around the $50 mark, (2) was the Chinese vendors selling for about the $23 mark.
-The difference of course is the postage time between the two deals.
-If I buy from an Australian seller it will arrive in 2 or 3 days, and a Chinese seller may take weeks, but sometimes a lot quicker (basically pot-luck in regards to postage time).
-I was quite tight financially at the time so decided to take a small chance and buy direct from China.
+The difference is the postage time between the two deals.
+If I buy from an Australian seller it will arrive in 2 or 3 days, and a Chinese seller may take weeks, but sometimes a lot quicker (basically pot-luck on postage time).
+I was tight financially so decided to take a small chance and buy direct from China.

 It took about 2 weeks to arrive so it wasn’t too bad, and the GALAXY Tab2 worked fine so I was able to use it (GT-P3110 model btw).
-I also bought a 32GB Samsung MicoSD card too, which only fit about 1/4 of my music collection.
-I was impressed with the quality of the digitizer and suspect it is actually from the same factory that the Samsung digitizers are made, so all good.
+I also bought a 32GB Samsung MicroSD card too, which only fit about 1/4 of my music collection.
+Quality of the digitizer was impressive, I suspect it is actually from the same factory that the Samsung digitizers are made, so all good.
 The only issue was that it didn’t come with any tools and one tool in particular, the prying tool, is very important.
-I finished up using a combination of tweezers, wooden skewer and thin blade to pry the cover off, and a jewelers screwdriver to pry the old glass off.
-Make sure you clearly request the tools when you purchase.
+I finished up using a set of tweezers, wooden skewer and thin blade to pry the cover off, and a jewelers screwdriver to pry the old glass off.
+Make sure you clearly ask for the tools when you buy it.